mustafaergul/mustafaergul/README.md

 Currently, I am working at Travis CI.
 So, don't hesitate to ask me about the Travis CI platform, your workflow, and CI/CD methods.

-To see my past experiences and to connect me on [LinkedIn](https://www.linkedin.com/in/mustafaergul/)
+To see my past experiences and you can connect me on [LinkedIn](https://www.linkedin.com/in/mustafaergul/)